sonikabaranwal/WeatherApp/README.md

 The user can get the current weather information of any city in the world by entering the name of the city in the search bar.

-The informations are displayed inside a card on the web app.
+The information is displayed inside a card on the web app.

 ## Deployment